Bubu-Droid/dotfiles/README.md

 users are maniacs :3 .
 But while installing ARCH following the ARCH wiki, I got stuck a few times and some of them turned out to be facts that were missing in the ARCH wiki.
-This is why I add this tutorial that anyone with UEFI mode and with GPT partitions for disks.
+This is why I add this tutorial that anyone with UEFI mode and with GPT partitions for disks can follow.

 [Here](https://github.com/Bubu-Droid/dotfiles/blob/master/.archINSTALL.md) we go!